kstenerud/concise-encoding/ce-structure.md

 Numeric Types
 -------------

-The Concise Encoding format itself places no bounds on the range of numeric types, but implementations (being bound by language, platform, and physical limitations) must [decide which ranges to accept](#user-controllable-limits).
+The Concise Encoding format itself places no bounds on the range of most numeric types, but implementations (being bound by language, platform, and physical limitations) must [decide which ranges to accept](#user-controllable-limits).

 ### Boolean